gethomepage/homepage/docs/widgets/authoring/component.md

 ---
 title: Component Guide
-description: How to create and configure Homepage widget components.
+description: Learn more about the widget component in Homepage, and how to build your widget UI.
 ---

 Homepage widgets are built using React components.
 These components are responsible for fetching data from the API and rendering the widget UI.
 Homepage provides a set of hooks and utilities to help you build your widget component.